tang39/DLADA/README.md

 # DLADA
-A deep-learning accelerated data assimilation workflow
+A Deep-Learning Accelerated Data Assimilation Workflow

 The repo presents a history matching and prediction workflow based on Ensemble Smoother Multiple Data Assimilation (ES-MDA).
 Deep learning based surrogate models are built to accelerate the workflow.
 Details can be found in the paper: